apache/hbase-thirdparty/README.txt

  $ mvn install deploy  -Papache-release -Prelease

+To build a src tarball:

+ $ mvn clean assembly:single

 (Make sure you have your credentials set over in ~/.m2/settings.xml, etc. -- see hbase refguide for publishing SNAPSHOTS/Release Candidates)